-For purposes of the Executive Severance Plan, Mrs. Long is a Tier 1 Executive; Mr. Tanner is a Tier II Executive.
-Mr. Laudermilch was a Tier 1 Executive.
+For purposes of the Executive Severance Plan, Mr. Tanner is Tier 2 Executive.
+For the year ended December 31, 2024, Mr. McAleenan was a Tier 2 Executive and Mrs. Long was a Tier 1 Executive.

 Payment of the severance benefits under the Executive Severance Plan is subject to the Eligible Executive's execution and non-revocation of a general release of claims in favor of BigBear.ai, LLC and the executive's continued compliance with the terms of the Executive Severance Plan, including, but not limited to, the restrictive covenants obligations set forth therein (which include confidentiality, intellectual property, business opportunity and non-solicitation, and non-disparagement covenants).
 For participants in the Executive Severance Plan who are eligible for severance benefits under another individual agreement with the Company Group (as defined in the Executive Severance Plan), the Executive Severance Plan will supersede all prior agreements, practices, policies, procedures and plans relating to severance benefits.
 If the payments or benefits payable under the Executive Severance Plan would be subject to the excise tax imposed under Section 4999 of the Internal Revenue Code of 1986, as amended, then those payments or benefits will be reduced (but not below zero) if such reduction would result in a better net after-tax position for the Eligible Executive.